brittlewis12/witness-budgets/witness-budgets-v3.md

 **Objection:** Classical proofs ARE verifiable - Lean/Coq verify them fine.
 You keep implying non-constructive proofs can't be verified, but that's wrong.

 **Response:**
-You're absolutely right, and we've been careful to distinguish:

-**Verification:** Can we formally check the proof is correct?
-- Classical proofs: Yes
-- Constructive proofs: Yes

-**Operationalization:** Can we extract executable content?
-- Classical proofs: Usually No
-- Constructive proofs: Yes
+This concern is well-founded, and we maintain this distinction carefully throughout.
+See §3.3 for the full explanation, but in summary:

+**Verification** (logical correctness): Both classical and constructive proofs are verifiable **Operationalization** (extractable content): Typically only constructive proofs provide this

-**The claim:** For AI safety and automation in algorithmic domains, we need **both verification AND operational content**.
-Constructive foundations provide both.
-Classical foundations provide verification but often not operationalization.
+For AI safety and automation in algorithmic domains, we need **both** properties.
+This framework tracks operational content (via witness budgets) while taking verification as a baseline requirement for all formalized mathematics.

-This is about extractability and executability, not verifiability per se.

 ### 8.4 "What about interactive/PCP proofs?
 You're ignoring other verification approaches."

 **Objection:** Probabilistically Checkable Proofs and interactive proof systems provide efficient verification without requiring witnesses.
 Your framework ignores an entire approach to verification.

 **Response:**
-Not ignoring - acknowledging as **complementary**:
+Not ignoring - acknowledging as **complementary**.
+See Appendix D for detailed comparison of verification channels (constructive witnesses, classical proofs, PCPs).

-**Three verification channels:**
-1. Constructive witness: Execute and verify
-2. Classical proof: Verify logically but don't execute
-3. Interactive/PCP: Verify succinctly via probabilistic checking

-**Different properties:**
-- Constructive: Best for automation, composition, extraction
-- Classical: Best for pure existence where execution unnecessary
-- PCP: Best for complexity theory, very large proofs, cryptographic applications

-**Our focus:** For AI producing **algorithmic mathematics** (certified software, numerical methods), constructive witnesses are optimal because they provide operational content needed for execution and composition.

-PCP/interactive proofs serve different purposes (efficiency, succinctness) but don't provide the extractable algorithms we need for computational applications.
+**In brief:** Different approaches serve different purposes.
+For AI producing **algorithmic mathematics** (certified software, numerical methods), constructive witnesses are optimal because they provide the operational content needed for execution and composition.
+PCP/interactive proofs excel at efficient verification and succinctness but don't provide extractable algorithms for computational applications.

 ### 8.5 "Lean's mathlib is classical - this is impractical"